$T_{cc}^{+}(3875)$ relevant $DD^*$ scattering from $N_f=2$ lattice QCD: scattering

 \subsection{The $I=0$ and $J^P=1^+$ $DD^*$ scattering}

-Our practical data analysis is performed through the following procedure.
-First, we divide the measurements into 139 bins with each bin including 50 measurements, which is tested to saturate the statistical errors.
-For these data bins, we carry out the one-eliminating jackknife analysis to the correlation functions $C_X(\vec{p}_m,t)$ ($X$ refers to $D$ and $D^*$) and $C^{(I)}(p_m,t)$ for all the momentum modes using equations Eq.~(\ref{eq:Dcorrelator}) and Eq.~(\ref{eq:wrap-around}), respectively.
+We carry out the jackknife analysis to the correlation functions $C_X(\vec{p}_m,t)$ ($X$ refers to $D$ and $D^*$) and $C^{(I)}(p_m,t)$ for all the momentum modes using equations Eq.~(\ref{eq:Dcorrelator}) and Eq.~(\ref{eq:wrap-around}), respectively (see details in Appendix~\ref{appendix:fit-details}).
 In this procedure, the energies $E_D(\vec{p}_m)$, $E_{D^*}(\vec{p}_m)$, $E_{DD^*}^{(I)}(p_m)$ for $m=0,1,2,3$ are obtained simultaneously along with the energy shifts $\Delta E^{(I)}(p_m)=E_{DD^*}^{(I)}(p_m)-E_D(\vec{p}_m)-E_{D^*}(\vec{p}_m)$ and the squared scattering momenta $p_m^2$.
-As shown in the left panel of Fig.\ref{fig:scattering0} as colored bands, the function form Eq.~(\ref{eq:wrap-around}) describes $C^{(I)}(p_m,t)$ very well in the time range $t\in[20,T-20]$.
-The dip around $t=T/2=64$ also manifests the existence of the thermal states.
-The final results in the $I=0$ channel are listed in Table~\ref{tab:Denergies0}, where the energies with jackknifed errors are converted into physical units.
+As shown in the left panel of Fig.~\ref{fig:scattering0} as colored bands, the function form Eq.~(\ref{eq:wrap-around}) describes $C^{(I)}(p_m,t)$ very well in the time range $t\in[20,T-20]$.
+The dip around $t=T/2$ also manifests the existence of the thermal states.
+The final results in the $I=0$ channel are listed in Table~\ref{tab:Denergies0}, where the energies with jackknife errors are converted into physical units.